-If you’ve had laboratory tests performed, you may have been given a copy of the report by the laboratory or your health care provider.
-If not, you may wish to request one from your physician.
-Once you get your report, however, it may not be easy for you to read or understand, leaving you with more questions than answers.
+Once you receive or access your report from the laboratory, it may not be easy for you to read or understand, leaving you with more questions than answers.
 This article points out some of the different sections that may be found on a typical lab report and explains some of the information that may be found in those sections.

 Different laboratories generate reports that can vary greatly in appearance and in the order and kind of information included.
 Here is one example of what a lab report may look like.

-(Note: Pathology reports, such as for a biopsy, will look different than this representative lab report.
-For some examples of what a pathology report may look like, see The Doctor’s Doctor: A Typical Pathology Report or download the following PDF from the College of American Pathologists also provides a resource How to Read Your Pathology Report.)
+(Note: Pathology reports, such as for a biopsy, will look different than this sample lab report.
+For some examples of what a pathology report may look like, see The Doctor’s Doctor: A Typical Pathology Report.
+The College of American Pathologists also provides a resource How to Read Your Pathology Report.)

 Despite the differences in format and presentation, all laboratory reports must contain certain elements as mandated by federal legislation known as the Clinical Laboratory Improvement Amendments (CLIA).
 (CLIA '88 REGULATIONS, Section 493.1291; for more on regulation of laboratories, see Lab Oversight: A Building Block of Trust.)
 Your lab report may look very different than the sample report, but it will contain each of the elements required by CLIA.
 It may also contain additional items not specifically required but which the lab chooses to include to aid in the timely reporting, delivery, and interpretation of your results.

 Some items included on lab reports deal with administrative or clerical information:

 - Patient name and identification number or a unique patient identifier and identification number.
 These are required for proper patient identification and to ensure that the test results included in the report are correctly linked to the patient on whom the tests were run.